 - 2.01 From its early history as a Celtic place of reverence and as a spa during Roman occupation, Bath evolved into a Saxon monastic settlement and subsequently a Norman cathedral town.
 During the Middle Ages it developed into a regional market and a centre of the woollen trade before becoming perhaps the most significant national health resort of Elizabethan and Stuart England.
-Thereafter rapid expansion in the Georgian period created an enduring architectural legacy and made Bath the foremost fashionable resort of the 1700s, attracting increasing numbers of visitors. - 2.02 For the next 150 years, the city struggled to cope with its Georgian legacy.
-The city experienced continued growth but relative decline, refining its image as a place of genteel residence and retirement.
-Many pinned their hopes of a revival on the coming of Brunel's Great Western Railway in 1841.
-However, this did little to reignite the popularity of the city, though, together with the Midland Railway did crystallize an industrial zone of mills and foundries along the River Avon toward towards Twerton.
+Thereafter rRapid expansion in the Georgian period era created an enduring architectural legacy and made saw Bath become the foremost fashionable resort of the 1700s, and created an enduring architectural legacy-attracting increasing numbers of visitors. - 2.02 For the next 150 years, the The Victorian city struggled to cope with its Georgian legacy.
+At the beginning of Victoria's reign Bath was the 9th largest town in England with a population of nearly 50,000 The city experienced continued growth but relative decline, refining Thereafter Bath lagged behind the national level of industrial urban expansion and instead Bath refined its image as a place of genteel residence and retirement.
+Many pinned their hopes of a social revival on the coming of Brunel's Great Western Railway in 1841.
+However, but this did little to reignite the popularity of the city. though, together with the Midland Railway did Instead the railways served to crystallize an industrial zone strip of mills and foundries along the River Avon toward towards as far as.
+Twerton.
 Bath remained one the great cities of England until 1851, with a population of over 50,000.
 Thereafter its rate of growth lagged behind the national level of urban expansion.
-A big effort was made towards the end of the Victorian period to revive the city as a spa upon the rediscovery of its Roman origins.
-However, little came of efforts to revive Bath as a leading therapeutic centre. - 2.03 The early part of the 20th Century can be characterized by economic depression alongside a great deal of inter war house building on the southern slopes of the landscape bowl in which the city sits.
-After the second World War Bath was caught up in the process of rapid socio-economic change that was at work in the country as a whole.
-Change reflected many national trends, including the growth of private motoring, modernist reconstruction and the subsequent and popular rise of the conservation movement.
+A big effort was made to revive the city as a spa upon the rediscovery of its Roman origins.
+However, little came of efforts to revive establish Bath as a leading therapeutic centre. - 2.03 The pace of growth in Bath was slow during the early part of the 20th Century, a reflection of the depressed state of the national economy, but the aftermath of WWI resulted in a can be characterized by economic depression alongside a great deal of inter war house building and a surge in the land coverage of the city.
+In the inter war period on the southern slopes part of the landscape bowl in which the city sits at Southdown and the Odd Down Plateau were colonised.
+Elsewhere, suburban development took place at Weston and Larkhall and new neighbourhoods were connected to the centre by the Bath Electric Tramway.
+After the Second World War Bath was caught up in the process of rapid socio-economic change that was at work in the country as a whole.
+Change within the city reflected many national trends, including the growth of private motoring, modernist reconstruction and the subsequent and popular rise of the conservation movement.
 In 1987, in recognition of its unique cultural value the city was inscribed as a World Heritage Site.
-This raised its international profile as a tourist destination and has sharpened debate about how Bath should change and develop and what 'sustainability' means for the city and its future. - 2.04 Bath has exhibited a positive genius for reinventing itself and will need to do so again in order to emerge from the economic shocks of the early 21st century as a more environmentally sustainable and economically competitive place that stewards well its remarkable cultural inheritance.
+This raised its international profile as a tourist destination and has sharpened debate about how Bath should change and develop change and development should be managed and what 'sustainability' means for the city and its future.

+2.04 Bath has exhibited a positive genius for reinventing itself and will need to do so again in order to emerge from the economic shocks of the early 21st century as a more environmentally sustainable and economically competitive place that stewards well its remarkable cultural inheritance.